Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 10-12 Formal Report.md

 	- Corbin Hibler
 	- Dylan Hughes
 ### Introduction
 	From lab 10 to lab 12 we analyzed the design and functions of the parts that make up a two-level multiplier.
 We separrated the two-level multiplier into its major components, the priority encoder, decoder, barrel shifter, and carry-look-ahead adder.
-Using Vivado we learned the concepts and applications of serial communication and how can be used to .
+Using Vivado we learned the concepts and applications of serial communication and how it can be used to manage more bits of data than the hardware can normally handle.
 Finally we implemented and tested CLA's of increacing size to complete the whole two-level multiplier.

 ### Methodology